Whether it is stealing your credit card information or planting a virus on your computer that will completely destroy

 Laws Protecting Us

 While we are protected from most things thanks to Australian law, Chinese law, U.S. law, and all the other laws of other regions – laws against hackers are probably not something the average person is relatively familiar with.

 Specifically, in the United States, in 1996 the Computer Fraud and Abuse Act (CFAA) was amended significantly to ensure it applied adequately to the new area of computer crime.
-In many ways, the U.S. government and courts treat intellectual property found on computers the same as books, music and other intellectual property which involves creativity.
+In many ways, the U.S. government and courts treat intellectual property found on computers the same as books, music, and other intellectual property which involves creativity.
 Therefore, this information is protected under the First Amendment.
 Fraud is a serious issue that must be dealt with correctly and efficiently within a business and/or company that may have been breached.
 Going onto the official site of castle.io can show how fraud can be handled and what steps can be put in place to stop this from happening again.

 However, it does get tricky claiming that this property falls under freedom of speech when it is not an actual form of speech.